esytastic/angular-jekyll/README.md

-# Gogoro web static site
+# Gogo web static site

 This site has been converted from an [ASP.NET MVC](http://www.asp.net/mvc) app to a fully static site powered by [Jekyll](http://jekyllrb.com/).